Documentation for Similar (and related capabilities)

 • Note: since Semantic Scholar may have multiple author ids for the same author, the json object contains a list of coauthors for each author matching the input query

-Recommend Papers example help, id, limit, method, fields, sort_by, score1, score2
+Recommend Papers example help, id, limit, recommend_method, fields, sort_by, score1, score2

-• Recommend papers similar to paper id using method.
+• Recommend papers similar to paper id using recommend_method.

-• See documentation on method for choices of methods that are currently supported.
+• See documentation on recommend_method for choices of recommend_methods that are currently supported.

 • Output fields from S2 for each recommended paper.